Identity theft is a real problem. The best way to deal with identity theft is to prevent it from happening in the first place.

 Many identity theft scams come to you via telephone or email.
 There are so many that it’s impossible to name them all, and nefarious players are always coming up with new ones.

-If you aren’t sure, you can always hang up and call back from the company’s official registered number (call the number on the back of your bank card, go to the IRS website and call their number, etc.).
+If you aren’t sure, you can always hang up and call back from the company’s officially registered number (call the number on the back of your bank card, go to the IRS website, and call their number, etc.).

-Email scams are incredibly common as well.
+Email scams are prevalent as well.
 Generally, email scams come in the form of phishing.
-That means a fake website will send an email posing as a legitimate site.
+A fake website will send an email posing as a legitimate site.
 You might get an email that looks like it’s from your bank, asking you to “click here” to verify your account.
 The link will even take you to a legitimate-looking website.

-Other Ways to Prevent Identity Theft
+You Can Prevent Identity Theft